The Black Queen (House of the Dragon): At Dragonstone

-Princess Rhaenys arrives on Dragonstone to inform Rhaenyra and Prince Daemon that King Viserys is dead and that Aegon has usurped the throne.
-The news shocks Rhaenyra into a difficult premature labour and stillborn birth.
-During labour, she declares Prince Jacaerys Velaryon as her heir to the Iron Throne, and he is to be known as Jacaerys Targaryen.
-Believing King Viserys was murdered, Daemon urges Rhaenyra to declare war against the Greens.
-Ser Erryk Cargyll brings Viserys' crown to Rhaenyra and Daemon proclaims her Queen of the Seven Kingdoms.
-All present but Rhaenys bend the knee.
+Rhaenyra comforts Luke, who frets about being heir to Driftmark.
+Rhaenys arrives to inform Rhaenyra and Daemon of Viserys' death and Aegon usurping the throne.
+Shocked by the news, Rhaenyra goes into a difficult premature labour and gives birth to a stillborn daughter.
+Believing Viserys was murdered, Daemon forms an alliance of Houses still loyal to him and urges Rhaenyra to declare war against the Greens.
+Erryk Cargyll, having escaped King's Landing, arrives on Dragonstone bringing Viserys' crown to Rhaenyra; Daemon proclaims her Queen of the Seven Kingdoms.